Mooncake

 A mooncake (月饼 (月餅)) is a Chinese bakery product traditionally eaten during the Mid-Autumn Festival (中秋節).
-The festival is about lunar appreciation and Moon watching, and mooncakes are regarded as a delicacy.
+The festival is primarily about the harvest while a legend connects it to moon watching, and mooncakes are regarded as a delicacy.
 Mooncakes are offered between friends or on family gatherings while celebrating the festival.
 The Mid-Autumn Festival is widely regarded as one of the four most important Chinese festivals.

 There are numerous varieties of mooncakes consumed within China and outside of China in overseas Chinese communities.
 The Cantonese mooncake is the most famous variety.
-A traditional Cantonese mooncake is a round pastry, measuring about 10 cm in diameter and 3–4 cm thick, with a rich thick filling usually made from lotus seed paste (other typical fillings include red bean paste or mixed nuts) surrounded by a thin, 2–3 mm (approximately 1/8 of an inch) crust and may contain yolks from salted duck eggs.
+A traditional Cantonese mooncake is a round pastry, measuring about 10 cm in diameter and 3–4 cm thick, with a rich, thick filling usually made from lotus seed paste (other typical fillings include red bean paste or mixed nuts) surrounded by a thin, 2–3 mm (approximately 1/8 of an inch) crust and may contain yolks from salted duck eggs.

 Mooncakes are usually eaten in small wedges, accompanied by tea.
-Today, it is customary for business people and families to present them to their clients or relatives as presents, helping to fuel a demand for high-end mooncakes.
+Today, it is customary for business people and families to present them to their clients or relatives as presents, encouraging the market for high-end mooncakes.

-Just as how the Mid-Autumn Festival is celebrated in various Asian localities due to the presence of Chinese communities throughout the region, mooncakes are enjoyed in other parts of Asia too.
+Just as the Mid-Autumn Festival is celebrated in various Asian localities due to the presence of Chinese communities throughout the region, mooncakes are enjoyed in other parts of Asia too.
 Mooncakes have also appeared in western countries as a form of delicacy.

 General description

-Most mooncakes consist of a thick, tender pastry skin enveloping a sweet, dense filling, and may contain one or more whole salted egg yolks in their center that symbolizes the full moon.
-Depending on the custom, mooncakes may also be steamed or fried.
+Most mooncakes consist of a thick, tender pastry skin enveloping a sweet, dense filling, which may contain one or several whole salted egg yolks in the center to symbolize the full moon.
+Depending on the custom, mooncakes may also be steamed, baked, or fried.

 Traditional mooncakes have an imprint on top consisting of the Chinese characters for "longevity" or "harmony", as well as the name of the bakery and the filling inside.
 Imprints of the Moon, the Chinese goddess of the Moon (Chang'e), flowers, vines, or a rabbit (symbol of the Moon) may surround the characters for additional decoration.

 History

 Mid-Autumn Festival

-The festival is intricately linked to legends of Chang’e, the mythical Moon Goddess of Immortality.

-According to the Liji, an ancient Chinese book recording customs and ceremonies, the Chinese Emperor should offer sacrifices to the Sun in spring and the Moon in autumn.
-The 15th day of the 8th lunar month is the day called "Mid-Autumn".
-The night on the 15th of the 8th lunar month is also called "Night of the Moon".
+The festival is intricately linked to legends of Chang’e, the Moon Goddess of Immortality.According to the Liji, an ancient Chinese book recording customs and ceremonies, the Chinese Emperor should offer sacrifices to the Sun in spring and the Moon in autumn.
+The 15th day of the 8th Chinese month is the day called "Mid-Autumn".
+The night on the 15th of the 8th Chinese month is also called "Night of the Moon".

 Because of its central role in the Mid-Autumn festival, mooncakes remained popular even in recent years.
 For many, they form a central part of the Mid-Autumn festival experience such that it is now commonly known as 'Mooncake Festival'.